mike-pool/LabVIEW-test-sequence-demo/README.md

 ---todo
-change status text so instruction, sequence and steps are clearly identifiable
+save all text log messages in same place change status text so instruction, sequence and steps are clearly identifiable
-	sequence not to be confused with test sequence (maybe change one to routine?) create/ configure simulation cases/ flags clean up
+	sequence not to be confused with test sequence (maybe change one to routine?) -> attempted this and caused VI to become corrupt create/ configure simulation cases/ flags
-	UI loop
-	IO loop
-	save all text log messages in same place

 ---feature_list
 Hardware fault